 - Read our in-depth Nikon D850 review

 The company’s most junior DSLR blends a capable imaging core with a light body and a fuss-free interface, and delivers it all with modest price tag.
-While we don’t expect many extras at this level, we’re lucky enough to get a handful, including a 1200-shot battery life.
-This is significantly better than every other camera in its class, save for the D3500 update, which we've yet to test at the time of writing.
+While we don’t expect many extras at this level, we’re lucky enough to get a handful, including a 1,550-shot battery life that is significantly better than every other camera in its class.

 Compatibility with decades' worth of F-mount lenses and a 24.2MP sensor that loses its anti-aliasing filter to better capture fine details sweeten the deal further, although the lack of built-in sensor cleaning is a shame.
 The fact that there's no touchscreen may also displease those used to jabbing away at their phones and tablets, although on such an affordable model, it’s easy to understand Nikon’s decision to go without this.